Last year, more than 8

 million Americans were victims of identity theft, resulting in the loss of more

-offers 10 everyday habits to help them protect their identities, online and
+offers 10 everyday habits to help them protect their identity, online and

 - Secure your personal documents at

-account number generally start with small transactions to see if you’ll
+generally start with small transactions to see if you’ll notice.

 Your bank, credit card company, online payment system, the

 IRS—none of these organizations will call or email asking for your confidential

 Mix in some numbers with capital and lowercase